 What does it mean to be "in status"?

-- Attend the school whose I-20 you used to enter the US
+- Attend the school listed on your I-20

-- Maintain the validity of your passport and I-20 form
+- Keep your passport and I-20 form from expiring

 - Maintain sufficient financial resources to avoid becoming a "public charge"

 - Enroll each semester as a full-time student

 - Work no more than 20 hours per week on-campus while classes are in session

 - Work off-campus only with specific written authorization from OIP or USCIS